Efficient Deep Learning-based Forward Solvers for Brain Tumor Growth Models: Abstract

 \section{Abstract}

 Glioblastoma, a highly aggressive brain tumor, poses major challenges due to its poor prognosis and high morbidity rates.
 Partial differential equation-based models offer promising potential to enhance therapeutic outcomes by simulating patient-specific tumor behavior for improved radiotherapy planning.
 However, model calibration remains a bottleneck due to the high computational demands of optimization methods like Monte Carlo sampling and evolutionary algorithms.
 To address this, we recently introduced an approach leveraging a neural forward solver with gradient-based optimization to significantly reduce calibration time.
 This approach requires a highly accurate and fully differentiable forward model.
 We investigate multiple architectures, including (i) an enhanced TumorSurrogate, (ii) a modified nnU-Net, and (iii) a 3D Vision Transformer (ViT).
-The optimized TumorSurrogate achieved the best overall results, excelling in both tumor outline matching and voxel-level prediction of tumor cell concentration.
-It halved the MSE relative to the baseline model and achieved the highest Dice score across all tumor cell concentration thresholds.
+The nnU-Net achieved the best overall results, excelling in both tumor outline matching and voxel-level prediction of tumor cell concentration.
+It yielded a low MSE ($2.7 \cdot 10^{-4}$) in tumor cell concentration compared to ground truth numerical simulation and the highest Dice score across all tumor cell concentration thresholds\footnote{In this revised version, we identified and corrected an implementation error in the nnU-Net, which has now led to improved performance}.
 Our study demonstrates significant enhancement in forward solver performance and outlines important future research directions.

 Our source code is openly available at \url{https://github.com/ZeinebZH/TumorNetSolvers}